alexellis/k8s-tls-registry/README.md

 - name: my-private-repo
 ```

-To check that it's available in Kubernetes, you can run the following:
+To check that it's available in Kubernetes, you can run the following [OpenFaaS function](https://github.com/openfaas/faas/), which prints an ASCII logo and then exits.

 ```sh
 export SERVER=""